 Currently, there are issues when calculating compliance for NHS Trusts where those acute trusts have commissioned joint replacement procedures directly to independent sector hospitals.
 In these cases, the procedure would appear in HES but not in the NJR as the independent hospital undertaking the procedure would submit the NJR record.
 Whilst the NJR can determine that a procedure is NHS funded, it cannot determine which trust commissioned the procedure.
 Unfortunately, whilst a provider code is available within HES for outsourced procedures, this data field is often left incomplete.
 This may result in published trust compliance rates that are lower than expected.
 Communicating this issue widely has resulted in a reduction of the number of trusts querying low reported compliance rates.

 The NJR has also commenced the pilot of an automated Data Quality Audit process which compares the records in hospital systems directly to the procedures submitted to the NJR.
 This comparison identifies those procedures that have not been submitted to the NJR and which can then be entered retrospectively.
 Once the automated process is rolled out to all hospitals and becomes fully embedded in hospital processes, compliance will be easier to monitor and is expected to increase.

 About the key indicators of data quality and completeness

 It is mandatory for the following providers of joint replacement surgery to collect and submit data to the NJR:

-Performance against the three key indicators of data quality (compliance, consent, and linkability) has continued to be variable throughout the year and the monitoring of, and support to, orthopaedic units has remained high.
-Unit-level performance against these key indicators is provided in Part Four of the report, available as a PDF download from the right-hand side of the page.
+Performance against the three key indicators of data quality (compliance, consent, and linkability) varies slightly throughout the year but has remained at the same levels as reported last year.
+Unit-level performance against these key indicators is available in the Downloads area.

 NJR Surgeon and Hospital Profile